Auto Insurance Binders in 2025 (Term Explained)

 - The driving history of other licensed drivers in your household

-Once the insurer has discovered this and other information, your actual insurance policy will be approved or denied, and you’ll receive your complete card in the mail.
+Once the insurer has discovered this and other information, your insurance policy will be approved or denied, and you’ll receive your complete card in the mail.
 At this point, you can discard your binder evidence of insurance coverage.
-You’re now fully insured under your normal contract of insurance policy term.
+You’re now fully insured under your standard contract of insurance policy terms.

 Frequently Asked Questions